Praqma/kubernetes-ebook/chapter02.md

 In Kubernetes, `NodePort` is way to expose a service to the outside world - when you specify it in the `kubectl expose <service> --type=NodePort` (todo - confirm / verify).
 What this does is that it allows you to expose a service on the worker node, just like you can do the port mapping on a simple docker host.
 This makes the service available through all the worker nodes, because node port works it's magic by setting up certain iptables rules on all worker nodes.
 So no matter which port you land on (from outside the cluster), the service responds to you.
 However, to do this, you need to have the external DNS pointing to the worker nodes. e.g. www.example.com can have two A type addresses in DNS pointing to the IP addresses of two worker nodes.
 In case a node fails, DNS will do it's own DNS round robin.
 This may work, but DNS round robin does not work well with sticky sessions.
 Also, managing services through ports is kind of difficult to manage / keep track of.
 Plus it is totally uncool! (todo: editor can remove this if unhappy :(  ).

-## The choice of HA technology for etcd, controller and load balancers:
+## The choice of HA technology for etcd, controllers and load balancers:

 We selected three nodes for the etcd service.
 First, because it stores the meta data about our cluster, which is most important.
 Secondly etcd nodes can form their own individual/independent cluster.
 To satisfy the needs of a quorum, we decided to use three nodes for etcd cluster.
 This means failure of one node does not affect the etcd operation. (todo: rewrite:) In order for etcd cluster to be healthy, it needs to have quorum. i.e. alive nodes being more than half of the size of the total number of nodes of etcd cluter.
 So having a total of two nodes is not helpful.
 When one fails, the etcd custer will instantly become unhealthy.
 This is what we do not want to happen in a production cluster.